Customizable & Efficient Column Formwork

 The duration of time between placing concrete and removing/stripping formwork and shoring depends on a variety of factors, but it is ultimately based on age criteria and the minimum concrete strength determined by the project engineer (reference ACI 347-R14; 5.7.1).

-Concrete form pressure is determined based on the height of concrete being placed.
+Concrete form pressure is determined based on the height of the concrete.
 The height of concrete times the density of concrete will determine the pressure exerted on the forms at a given depth.
 As concrete transitions from a flowable liquid mix to a solid, the concrete will no longer continue to build pressure with depth.
 Monitoring this transition point is important to ensure the allowable pressure on the forms isn’t exceeded.
-For more information, see “A Practical Guide to Concrete Pressure & Formwork”
+For more information, see “A Practical Guide to Concrete Pressure & Formwork

-What Are The Standard Sizes Available With EFCO LITE Column Forms?
+What are the Standard Sizes Available with EFCO LITE Column Formwork?

 EFCO LITE® column forms are available in three standard widths to handle columns 10″ X 10″ to 30″ X 30″ and all the rectangular combinations in between.
-As an example, a 30/24 column form can be used to form columns 24, 26, 28 and 30 inches.
+For example, a 30/24 column form can be used to form columns 24, 26, 28, and 30 inches.
 All with one standard column panel.
-As for heights, a variety are available with different panel heights of 8’, 4’, 2’, and 1’.
+As for heights, a variety is available with panel heights of 8’, 4’, 2’, and 1’.

-What Is The Pour Pressure Of EFCO LITE?
+What Is the Lateral Concrete Pressure / Pour Pressure Of EFCO LITE?

-EFCO LITE® Column forming system has a 2,000 lb. per sq. ft. pour pressure.
+EFCO LITE® Column forming system has a 2,000 lb. per sq. ft. lateral concrete pressure (pour pressure).